-77% agree their workgroups use time and resources efficiently
+77% agree their workgroups use time and resources efficiently48

-85% agree their supervisor ensures the team delivers outcomes
+85% agree their supervisor ensures the team delivers outcomes49

-87% agree their colleagues cooperate to get the job done
+87% agree their colleagues cooperate to get the job done50

 As the APS changes and evolves, the attitudes and behaviours of APS employees must continue to demonstrate the highest standards of integrity.
 A pro-integrity and high-performance culture must be front and centre in the mind of every APS employee.
 The APS Commissioner's Directions, amended in July 2019, clarify the obligations of agency heads, supervisors and APS employees in achieving, promoting and fostering a high-performance culture.
-Fractional Properties of 2019 APS Employee Census respondents indicated that their agency dealt with underperformance effectively.
-2019 amendments to the APS Commissioner's Directions explicitly addressed the role of senior leaders and supervisors in developing and sustaining a high-performance culture across the APS.
-This included rewarding and recognising talent and managing underperformance.
+51 Around 20% of 2019 APS Employee Census respondents indicated that their agency dealt with underperformance effectively.
+52 2019 amendments to the APS Commissioner's Directions explicitly addressed the role of senior leaders and supervisors in developing and sustaining a high-performance culture across the APS.53 This included rewarding and recognising talent and managing underperformance.

 The impression and standing of the APS is influenced by the interactions and experiences people have with our workforce.
 The Citizen Experience Survey highlights that citizens are five times more likely to trust government services if they think employees and the service demonstrate integrity, openness and honesty.
-Citizens were more than four times more likely to trust public services if they were reliable; that is, they were well-managed, dependable and adaptive to the needs of Australians.
+Citizens were more than four times more likely to trust public services if they were reliable; that is, they were well-managed, dependable and adaptive to the needs of Australians.54

 Satisfaction with Australian public services also increases five-fold when APS staff 'did what they said they would do'.
-Increasing the integrity of the APS workforce is critical to building and maintaining citizens' trust, and to the effectiveness of the APS.
+Increasing the integrity of the APS workforce is critical to building and maintaining citizens' trust, and to the effectiveness of the APS.55 provide effective, quick, easy and responsive services to the Australian community directly or in partnership with state and territory governments, and the private sector provide effective advice to inform government decisions to grow the economy, create jobs, support the development of business and industry, and protect the health, environment and quality of life of all Australians implement government policy directions through effective, citizen-centric approaches regulate the operation of a range of aspects of the national economy deliver national security.